NordicESMhub/NeIC_proposal/proposal.md

 As part of this task an analysis of existing workflow Management systems (cylc, galaxy, snakemake, etc.) will be done and will be the basis for the definition of Nordic ESM workflow Management Systems.
 Mock-ups for NorESM, EC-EARTH and GISS modelIE workflows will be made available by mid-term and will facilitate benchmarking of Nordic ESMs on new HPCs and ease the deployment of Nordic ESMs on EuroHPCs.
 To improve reproducibility, package management system and environment management system such as conda will be tested with NorESM, EC-EARTH and GISS modelIE and containers for running these models will be deployed.
 The performance achieved by the containerized models will be published and made publicly available.

+Within High Energy Physics (e.g., CERN LHC), many solutions and services do already exist to tackle complex tasks like workflow management execution with data and compute.
+Those solutions are being used now by more and more scientific communities.
+One potential idea can be to identify some use case and evaluate the services available like job management, data catalog and orchestration.
+A demonstrator will be set up as part of the project.

 **Task C-2**: Efficiency of Nordic ESMs on future euroHPC